Always Confident – Occasionally Informed

 Revised:

-Reader feedback always appreciated[iv]. . thoughtful commentary perhaps more so than shallow thoughts
+Reader feedback always appreciated[vi]. . thoughtful commentary perhaps more so than shallow thoughts

 footnotes